lunarc/lunarc_docs/docs/batch_system.md

 might be a good starting point for your experimentation.

 ## Hybrid-jobs using threads within an MPI framework

+*This needs to be revisited for Aurora - we keep the Alarik documentation for the time being*

 A cluster with multicore nodes such as Alarik is a natural environment to execute parallel codes deploying both MPI and OpenMP threads.
 When